 6. Aspen’s Breathtaker Alpine Coaster

-Soar on an elevated tracked at speeds up to 28 miles per hour.
+Soar on an elevated track at speeds up to 28 miles per hour.
 Aspen’s Breathtaker Alpine Coaster entertains thrill seekers year round, during both winter and summer.

-Winter guests can enjoy unlimited rides and tubing for a two session with the Activities Pass.
-The Lost Forest is Aspen’s newest attraction, opening for the first time in summer 2018, and will feature zip lines, biking trails, ropes challenges and climbing walls, in addition to the riveting alpine coaster.
+Winter guests can enjoy unlimited rides and snow tubing for a two hour session with the Activities Pass.
+The Lost Forest is Aspen’s alpine Adventure Park, opening for the first time in summer 2018, and features zip lines, biking trails, ropes challenges and climbing walls, in addition to the riveting alpine coaster.

 7. Steamboat’s Outlaw Mountain Coaster

-Recently opened for the 2017-2018 ski season, Steamboat Ski Resort boasts the longest alpine coaster in North America!
-Its Outlaw Mountain Coaster delivers you 6,280 linear feet over ten minutes.
+Opened for the first time during the 2017-2018 ski season, Steamboat Ski Resort boasts the longest alpine coaster in North America!
+Steamboat’s Outlaw Mountain Coaster delivers you 6,280 linear feet over ten minutes.
 It’s open during both the winter and summer seasons.

 400 feet of vertical and heights of up to 40 feet over the ground make this a must-do in Steamboat Springs.
 Passengers at least 38 inches tall and 3 years old will enjoy speeds up to 27 mph.
 The track features dips, spins and 360 degree circles.